jmdaemon/bytesize/README.md

 ## Building

+### Binary

 Run `make release bin` to build `bytesize` in release configuration.
-This will generate a binary the `bytesize` binary in `build/release/bin`.
+This will generate the binary `build/release/bin/bytesize`.

+### Library

+Run `make release lib` to build `bytesize` as a library in release configuration.
+This will generate the dynamic library `build/release/lib/libbytesize.so`.

 ## Installation